redhat-et/ai-observability/rhelai/README.md

 dashboards.
 Similarly, the PCP-Vector Datasource can be added and its dashboards imported.

-See [AI Workload Monitoring](./workload-monitoring.md) to extend PCP & OpenTelemetry Collector to collect and visualize _all_ workload telemetry, and also for examples on how to export telemetry to an external observability stack or vendor.
+See [PCP Workload Monitoring](./workload-monitoring.md) to extend PCP & OpenTelemetry Collector to collect and visualize _all_ workload telemetry, and also for examples on how to export telemetry to an external observability stack or vendor.